Investigations of thyroid nodules

 What happens if I choose not to have these tests?

 The blood test checks how your thyroid is working.
 It is important to check if you have an underactive or overactive thyroid.
-If your thyroid is left untreated it can cause you other health problems, including blood clots, heart disease, or strokes.
+If your thyroid is left untreated it can cause you other health problems, including blood clots, heart disease, or stroke.

 Will I have an anaesthetic before my FNAC?